ReBoot: Distributed statistical learning via refitting bootstrap samples: Statistical analysis

 where $C_{\kappa, \phi, M, K, \bSigma ^ {-1}}'$ and $C_{\kappa, \phi, M, K, \bSigma ^ {-1}}''$ are the same as in Theorem \ref{thm:glm_reboot_gradient}. \end{thm}

-The most salient advantage of the ReBoot estimator relative to the other one-shot distributed approaches is that it enjoys a sharper rate of systematic bias, i.e., $O\{(\frac{\max(p, \log n)}{n}) ^ 2\}$.
+The most salient advantage of the ReBoot estimator relative to the other one-shot distributed approaches is its sharper rate of systematic bias, i.e., $O\{(\frac{\max(p, \log n)}{n}) ^ 2\}$.
 Here the systematic bias refers to the error that is independent of the number of subsamples $m$; it thus persists however many subsamples we have and can be viewed as the statistical bottleneck of a distributed estimator.
 When the dimension $p$ is fixed, the systematic bias of the na\"ive averaging approach is well known to be $O(n ^ {-1})$ \citep{Zhang2012Comunication, battey2018distributed, rosenblatt2016optimality}.
-Besides, \cite{Zhang2012Comunication} proposed the SAVGM estimator based on Bootstrap subsampling with systematic bias of order $O(n ^ {-3 / 2})$.
+Besides, \cite{Zhang2012Comunication} proposed the SAVGM estimator based on bootstrap subsampling with systematic bias of order $O(n ^ {-3 / 2})$.
 Our ReBoot estimator further sharpens this rate to be $O(n ^ {-2}\log n)$.
 An important benefit of small systematic bias is that it allows more data splits to maintain the full-sample statistical accuracy.
 For instance, with $p$ fixed, some algebra yields that whenever $m = O\big\{\big(\frac{N}{\log N}\big) ^ {3 / 4}\big\} $, $\ltwonorm{\widehat\bbeta ^ \mathrm{rb} - \bbeta ^ *} = O_{\mathbb{P}}\big\{\big(\frac{\log n}{N}\big) ^ {1 / 2}\big\}$, which is nearly the full-sample rate (up to a logarithmic factor).
 In contrast, the na\"ive averaging estimator and the SAVGM estimator require $m = O(N ^ {1 / 2})$ and $m = O(N ^ {2 / 3})$ respectively to yield the full-sample statistical rate; both requirements are more restrictive than that of ReBoot.
-Moreover, when $m = o(n)$, the bias of ReBoot is of order $o(N ^ {-1})$, which is a small-order term compared with the bias of the full-sample estimator!
-This is confirmed by our numerical study; see, e.g., panel (a2) of Figure \ref{fig:1}.

 Finally, we point out that the high-order bias of ReBoot can also be achieved by other distributed algorithms with, however, higher communication cost.
 For instance, \cite{huang2019distributed} proposed a distributed estimator that incurs two rounds of communication: the local servers first send the local estimators to the central server for averaging, and after receiving the averaged estimator $\overline\bbeta$, they send the local gradient and Hessian matrices evaluated at $\overline\bbeta$ to the central server to perform a global Newton-Raphson step from $\overline\bbeta$. \cite{huang2019distributed} showed that the systematic bias of the resulting estimator is of order $O(n ^ {-2})$.
 The communication cost of this algorithm is of order $O(m(p + p ^ 2))$, while that of ReBoot is of order $O(mp)$.